BallotReady/api-documentation/README.md

 ### Notes on Election Results <a name="election_results"></a>

 In the case of a PAST election, the election result will be in the candidate object returned above as the `election_result` object.
-It can take one of three values (WON, LOST, RUNOFF, JUNGLE_WIN).
+It can take one of three values (LOSE, WIN, RUNOFF, PRIMARY WIN).
 Below is an example of a snippet of the candidate response with an election result in it.

 ```
           "first_name": "Clare",